ghanshyam18/nextjs-biodata-builder/README.md

 npm run build
 ```

 The optimized files will be generated in the `out/` directory.
-Simply upload this directory to your hosting provider (Vercel, Netlify, GitHub Pages, etc.).
+Simply upload this directory to your hosting provider (Vercel, GitHub Pages, etc.).

+### 🏗️ Hybrid-Ready Architecture
+While this project is currently optimized for static export, it is **Hybrid-Ready**.
+To switch to a full Next.js server mode (for API routes or SSR), simply remove the `output: 'export'` line in `next.config.mjs`.

 ## 🛡️ Security & Validation